syncfusion-content/blazor-docs/blazor/diagram/group.md

 }
 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Group)

-## Change the appearance of the node group
+## How to change appearance of the node group

 You can change the appearance of the node group similar to node.
 For more information about node appearance, refer to [Appearance](https://blazor.syncfusion.com/documentation/diagram/nodes/customization).